Embracing the blessing of the Lord

 God commanded the blessing.
 He dictated the wording of it.
 And the blessing itself makes clear: This is the Lord’s Blessing.
 It is from him and through him and to him.

-What springs from him reflects him.
+What flows from him reveals and reflects him

-In a very few words, the Lord’s Blessing offers us a myriad of blessings.
+In a few words, the Lord’s Blessing offers us a myriad of blessings.
 But it does not give us permission to try to twist God’s arm or force his hand, to get what we want from him.
 It does not teach us to demand that he bless us at the times and in the ways we may expect.

 In an all-encompassing sweep, the Lord’s Blessing offers us profound blessings that truly, deeply bless.
 And yet, God’s protection, grace and peace may not look at all as we have thought.
 At times, we may even think our Lord is withholding his blessings when, in fact, he is pouring them into our lives.